w3f/Grants-Program/applications/helixstreet.md

 ### Ecosystem Fit

 The project extends the use of Polkadot ( or Kusama ) to a whole new use case. helixstreet would be an application specific parathread.
-It solves the problem of ownership of genomic data and the the human desire to conduct genealogical research without a central authority.
+It solves the problem of ownership of genomic data and the human desire to conduct genealogical research without a central authority.

 ## Team :busts_in_silhouette: